Ayoub-Zerdoum/manga-anime-website/README.md

 </ul>

 ## Project Overview
-This demo serves as a preview of  a Manga Anime and Light Novel platform, designed to an front end project.
+This demo serves as a preview of  a Manga Anime and Light Novel platform, designed to a front end project.
 Please keep in mind that this is a demonstration version for an academic project, and some features may not be fully functional.
 <br>
 The application should allow users to :